eugnsp/es_la/doc/dense_matrices.md

 /* unspecified */ diag_cview() const;
 ```

 Returns the (vector) view to the diagonal matrix elements.
+Views returned by `const`-qualified member functions provide an immutable access to the underlying matrix.